smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 ---------------------------------------

-While not strictly caused by [The Agreement](TODO#the-agreement) strange things started happenning with our more frequent deployments.
+While not strictly caused by [The Agreement](TODO#the-agreement) strange things started happening with our more frequent deployments.

 Each new issue that came up was dealt with immediately and then more permanent fixes were put into place to prevent them from occurring again.
 This included